Premature ejaculation doesn’t have to ruin your sex life.

 Next, research premature ejaculation, so you know what your partner is experiencing.
 Research the definition, causes, symptoms, diagnosis, treatment options, and emotional impact on you, him, and your relationship.
 Learn about various coping mechanisms, so you can be a strong support system for your partner.

-Talk about it.
-In other words, broach the subject and allow your partner to voice his concerns and fears to you – uninterrupted.
-After, your partner has had time to fully express his thoughts and feelings on the matter, share your thoughts, feelings, fears, and concerns with him in a non-judgmental way.
+How do I talk to my partner about premature ejaculation?
+Broach the subject and allow your partner to voice his concerns and fears to you – uninterrupted.
+After your partner has had time to fully express his thoughts and feelings on the matter, share your thoughts, feelings, fears, and concerns with him in a non-judgmental way.
 This talk should come from a place of love, support, and concern.
 It is important to understand that PE affects many different aspects of a man’s life.

 Lastly, it is important that you and your partner work together to combat PE.
 Once you have a common goal, you will have a better chance of defeating it.
 The result?
-A stronger relationship and a more fulfilling sex life.
-Your love, support, and cooperation will reduce the pressure to “perform,” so you can both be sexually-satisfied.
+A stronger relationship and more fulfilling sex life.
+Your love, support, and cooperation will reduce the pressure to “perform,” so you can both be sexually satisfied.

 Most people believe that premature ejaculation is just a “guy’s problem,” but that’s not entirely true.
 The truth is PE affects both partners.
 More specifically, it can lead to unsatisfactory sexual experiences for you and your partner.
 It is common to feel exasperated when your partner is dealing with a sexual issue – especially when you feel like there’s nothing you can do about it.

-* Learn how you can overcome premature ejaculation using the PE Program.
+* Learn how you can overcome premature ejaculation using the Between Us Clinic’s Premature Ejaculation Program.